Studio: Scream Factory

 13 years later, the ladies involved in the incident have grown into loose caricatures of some sort.
 Kate naturally became the good girl while unremorseful Dorothy rehabbed her image using daddy’s wealth.
 Of the trio that harshly teased Jeremy, studious Shelley remains preoccupied with med school, Paige turned cheekily promiscuous, and Lily laps up Paige’s leftovers as the sexpot’s sidekick.

 In orbit around the women are men colored by varying degrees of scumbaggery.
 Conceited artist Max tries cornering Lily into an unwelcomed threesome.
 Gold-digging Campbell aims to charm considerable cash out of Dorothy’s eager-to-please purse.
-Even Kate’s otherwise acceptable ex Brian can’t completely commit to giving up booze to get back with Kate.
+Even Kate’s otherwise acceptable ex Adam can’t completely commit to giving up booze to get back with Kate.

 “Valentine” plays particularly well in the Me Too era by swinging a predominance of intelligence and empowerment onto the female side of the roster.
 Male stereotypes see themselves parodied as the movie uses its eponymous holiday to humorously exploit the Y chromosome’s most awful romantic behaviors.
 Awkward swagger, creepy hovering, toxic machismo, smarmy condescension, and dimwitted gift ideas are just a few subtle ways women winkingly stay in the know while the movie’s men are obliviously left in the cold.